0ctobyte/arm4th/README.md

 # ARMv7 Forth interpreter

-A minimal forth interpreter for ARMv7 machines.
+A minimal Forth interpreter for ARMv7 machines.
 Currently, this interpreter can run barebones on an emulated (using QEMU) Realview Platform Baseboard for Cortex-A8 machine.

 # Requirements